dexterous17/Audio-transcript-with-repo/README.md

 ## 📜 Overview

-This project is a basic prototype that includes:
+This project is a modern prototype that includes:

 - A working **audio recorder** with real-time visualization
-- A simple **sidebar navigation**
+- A **sidebar with searchable cards** and modal popups
 - A **top menu bar** for easy access to sections
+- Clean, responsive layout and UI polish

-It’s designed to serve as a **foundation** for building more complex audio recording and transcript processing applications.
+It's designed to serve as a **foundation** for building more complex audio recording and transcript processing applications.

 ---